ComputeCanada/magic_castle/docs/README.md

 ###### OpenStack: image_id (optional)

-UUID of the image to use as a boot disk instead of using the value of the variable `image`.
+UUID of the image to use as a boot disk instead of using the one set by the `image` variable.

 ###### Google Cloud: gpu_type (optional)